-When using StruxureWare Data Center Expert to manage a UPS on the public network of an StruxureWare system, you must have SNMPv1 or SNMPv3 enabled in the NMC interface.
-Read access will allow the StruxureWare device to receive traps from the NMC, but Write access is required while you use the NMC user interface to set the StruxureWare device as a trap receiver.
+When using EcoStruxureTM IT or Data Center Expert to manage a UPS on the public network of an EcoStruxure system, you must have SNMPv1 or SNMPv3 enabled in the NMC interface.
+Read access will allow the EcoStruxure device to receive traps from the NMC, but Write access is required while you use the NMC user interface to set the EcoStruxure device as a trap receiver.

-For detailed information on enhancing and managing the security of your system, see the Security Handbook on the APC website.
+For detailed information on enhancing and managing the security of your system, see the Security Handbook.